What makes the Thrift Savings Plan so different from employer-sponsored contribution plans?

 Participant surveys from the Thrift Board suggest TSP participants tend to want a broader array of investments.
 45 percent of TSP participants usually withdrawal everything in the account one year after retiring from federal service.

-Perhaps those that don’t take the money out do so because there are a limited number of investments to choose from.
-And, most of those that do, do it for two reasons:
+Perhaps those that don’t take the money out choose this route because there are a limited number of investments to choose from.
+Most of those that do, do it for two reasons:

 Some Allowances Made for Mutual Funds

 The TSP, to retain people who would choose to leave the option because of the limited number of investment choices, are offering a mutual fund window.
 Once this window has been implemented, the TSP participants can invest some of the money in outside mutual funds.

 Of course, it will take some time before the MFW is implemented.
 According to the Thrift Board, it’ll be at least 18 months after an awarded contract for the MFW to be set up.
 There’s not even been a Request for Proposals released yet.
 Once this has been issued, participants will know how the MFW is going to look and how its activation will affect the money remaining in the traditional TSP funds.